ida-mediafoundry/aem-medium-connector/README.md

 * unit test in core: this show-cases classic unit testing of the code contained in the bundle.
 To test, execute:

     mvn clean test

-* server-side integration tests: this allows to run unit-like tests in the AEM-environment, ie on the AEM server.
-To test, execute:

-    mvn clean verify -PintegrationTests

-* client-side Hobbes.js tests: JavaScript-based browser-side tests that verify browser-side behavior.
-To test:

-    in the browser, open the page in 'Developer mode', open the left panel and switch to the 'Tests' tab and find the generated 'MyName Tests' and run them.

 ## Maven settings